Armed Forces Movement: Transition to democracy

 The systematic demolition of the old order was inaugurated by the MFA-led Junta de Salvação Nacional.
 As the pro-communist inspiration of the Junta was becoming increasingly evident, and far-left factions were taking the leading edge of the revolution, the process was halted by the failed coup of 25 November 1975.
 This period of social and political unrest which ensued after the 25 April military coup, is known as PREC (Processo Revolucionário Em Curso), where leftist and rightist factions struggled for supremacy within the Portuguese society and political institutions.
 The moderates eventually won and this prevented post-revolutionary Portugal from becoming a left or right wing-ruled regime, being governed by centrist leaders.

 Finally, the Portuguese legislative election, 1976 took place on 25 April, exactly one year after the previous election, and two years after the Carnation Revolution.
 These elections could be said to be the definitive end of a period of revolution.
-Moderate democratic parties received most of the vote.
-Revolutionary achievements were not discarded, however.
-The constitution pledged the country to realize socialism.
+Moderate democratic parties received most of the vote, and the Army handed power to a Socialist cabinet on 23 July 1976.
+However, the constitution pledged the country to realize socialism.
 Furthermore, the constitution declared the extensive nationalizations and land seizures of 1975 irreversible (many would be ruled illegal some years later).
 The military supported these commitments through a pact with the main political parties that guaranteed its guardian rights over the new democracy for four more years.